A BRIEF HISTORY OF REDWATER CREEK STEAM & HERITAGE SOCIETY

 The Birth Of SteamFest

 As a fund-raising event Eric Howe proposed that we hold a SteamFest to show off all the steam engines that we knew were in the district.
 It was thought if we got 500 people to the first one it would be a great achievement…well over double that turned up and that was the beginning of the very successful event we now hold on the March long week end.
 At the beginning we ran these events with around 20/30 people doing all the work, now we have over 200 workers and volunteers to run each day.
 There has only been one year SteamFest didn’t run and that was in 2001 because the National Rally was held in Tasmania and we supported the Historical Machinery Club of Tasmania with their rally.
 In 2015, when the next National Rally was held in Tasmania, our largest SteamFest ran the weekend after with many of the engines driving over a 3 day period between the events.
+Covid resulted in the 2022 SteamFest being cancelled due to a new strain of the pandemic arriving in Tasmania.

 The Winning Logo